Super-representations of 3-manifolds and torsion polynomials: -representations of 3-manifolds

 \subsection{Super-Ptolemy assignments}

 Let $M$ be a compact 3-manifold with non-empty boundary and $\calT$ be an ideal triangulation of its interior.
 We denote by $\calT^1$ and $\calT^2$ the oriented edges and the unoriented faces of $\calT$, respectively.
-Throughout the section we assume that $\calT$ is ordered, i.e., each tetrahedron has a vertex-ordering respecting the face-gluing, but this condition can be relaxed; see Section~\ref{sub.face} below.
+We first assume that $\calT$ is ordered, i.e., each tetrahedron has a vertex-ordering respecting the face-gluing, but this condition can be relaxed; see Section~\ref{sub.concrete} below.

 \begin{definition} A \emph{super-Ptolemy assignment} on $\calT$ is a pair of maps \be c : \calT^1 \rightarrow \G^\ast_0(\BC), \qquad \theta : \calT^2 \rightarrow \G_1(\BC) \ee satisfying $c(-e)=-c(e)$ for all $e \in \calT^1$ and \be c_{01} c_{23} - c_{02} c_{13} + c_{03} c_{12} + c_{01} c_{03}c_{12}c_{13}c_{23} \theta _0 \theta_2 = 0 \ee as well as \be \ee for each tetrahedron $\Delta$ of $\calT$.
 Here $c_{ij}=c(e_{ij})$ where $e_{ij}$ is the oriented edge $[i,j]$ of $\Delta$ and $\theta_k=\theta(f_k)$ where $f_k$ is the face of $\Delta$ opposite to the vertex $k$ as in Figure~\ref{fig.tetrahedron}. \end{definition}